eventodb-hq/eventodb/docs/MIGRATION.md

 ### Step 3: Migrate Data (Optional)

-If you have existing data in PostgreSQL Message DB:
+If you have existing data in PostgreSQL EventoDB:

 ```bash
 # Export messages from PostgreSQL